 Cryptocurrency CFDs are popular among traders who don’t want to deal with the technical process of securely buying and storing cryptocurrencies but want to capitalise on their price movements.

-When trading crypto CFDs, you don’t have to open an account with a cryptocurrency exchange or set up a cryptocurrency wallet for storing cryptocurrencies.
+When trading crypto CFDs, traders don’t have to open an account with a cryptocurrency exchange or set up a cryptocurrency wallet for storing cryptocurrencies.

-Instead, you can trade crypto CFDs with online brokerages like Axi.
-Furthermore, crypto CFDs are fully regulated financial instruments so you don’t have to worry about crypto regulations when buying and selling them.
+Instead, traders can trade cryptocurrency CFDs with online brokerages like Axi.
+Furthermore, crypto CFDs are fully regulated financial instruments so traders don’t have to worry about crypto regulations when buying and selling crypto CFDs.

 Trading cryptocurrency CFDs incorporates all the features of a typical CFD - traders can open long or short positions with small amounts that can be leveraged, and profit or lose from the price difference between opening and closing positions.
 And since cryptocurrency CFDs don’t have expiry dates like futures contracts, traders can open positions without having to worry about fees for rolling over contracts periodically.

 The use of leverage also gives traders increased exposure to the crypto markets while depositing just a small amount of capital.
-While leverage allows you to make substantial gains with small investments, losses are also magnified when margin is in play.
+WWhile leverage allows traders to make substantial gains with small investments, losses are also magnified when margin is in play.

-As cryptocurrency CFDs function like traditional CFDs, the market in which they operate are different, and as such, should be given proper consideration.
+As cryptocurrency CFDs function like traditional CFDs, the market in which traders operate is different, and as such, should be given proper consideration.
 The crypto markets are highly volatile and often defy normal trading logic.
-Before investing, you should research extensively in the cryptocurrency you are interested in and develop a risk management strategy that aligns with your investment goals.
+Before investing, traders should research extensively in the cryptocurrency that they are interested in and develop a risk management strategy that aligns with the investment goals.

 Learn how to trade cryptocurrency CFDs and gain access to the following CFD contracts:

-To trade cryptocurrencies, you must open an account with a cryptocurrency exchange and complete the KYC onboarding procedure.
-Then, after funding your account and making a purchase, the crypto exchange provides you with a hot wallet for storing your digital currencies and tokens.
-But this is risky as you may end up losing your tokens if the exchange is hacked.
-Hence, you should create a personal crypto wallet for storing your tokens.
-You can choose an online wallet, mobile wallet, hardware wallet, or paper wallet, depending on your intentions.
+To trade cryptocurrencies, the first step is to open an account with a cryptocurrency exchange and complete the KYC onboarding procedure.
+Then, after funding the account and making a purchase, the crypto exchange provides a hot wallet for storing digital currencies and tokens.
+But this is risky is traders may end up losing tokens if the exchange has been hacked.
+Hence, users should create a personal crypto wallet for storing tokens.
+Traders can choose an online wallet, mobile wallet, hardware wallet, or paper wallet, depending on the intentions.

 Factors that influence the price movements of cryptocurrencies are an important metric to consider when trading crypto.
 The market for a cryptocurrency is influenced by its tokenomics, coin supply, liquidity, the utility it brings, market perception, news, and macro events.